CS17B/parallel-comupting-assignment-1/README.md

 destination loation then if it is other than zero we will stop.or we will repeat the process.

-compiling:mpicc filename.c -0 excutablefilename
+compiling:mpicc filename.c -0 excutablefilename.

-runnung:mpirun -np 2 ./excutablefilename
+runnIng:mpirun -np 2 ./excutablefilename